slliugit/BinauralMusic/README.md

 # BinauralMusic
-a diverse dataset for improving cross-modal binaural audio generation
+A diverse dataset for improving cross-modal binaural audio generation